radekosmulski/10_neural_nets/README.md

     Learning Ojbectives:
     * practice implementing a neural network with a non-trivial softmax group
     * experiment with the MNIST dataset in preperation of implementing a convolutional NN

+7. binary_addition_RNN.py

+    A slightly more complex RNN for performing binary addition.
+The network learns both the 3 set of weights and the initial state.

+    Learning Objective:
+    * practice implementing RNNs